Best Behavioral Economics Marketing Strategies and Presentation Ideas

-A lot of the buying choices of consumers can be understood with various concepts associated with behavioral science.
-One of the widely read books on the topic is titled, ‘Thinking, Fast and Slow’ by psychologist and economist Daniel Kahneman.
-The book covers decades of research by the author regarding cognitive biases, prospect theory and happiness.
+A lot of consumers’ buying choices can be understood with various concepts associated with behavioral science.
+One of the widely read books on the topic is titled ‘Thinking, Fast and Slow’ by psychologist and economist Daniel Kahneman.
+The book covers decades of research by the author regarding cognitive biases, prospect theory, and happiness.
 The book also covers loss aversion, which is the tendency of people to avoid losses rather than to acquire equivalent gains.
-For example, a person might prefer not losing $10 instead of finding $10.
-Some of the reasons the strategies mentioned below work is due to similar cognitive biases.
+For example, a person might prefer not to lose $10 instead of finding $10.
+Some of the reasons the strategies mentioned below work are due to similar cognitive biases.

 In order to better understand the implications of behavioral economics for businesses, let’s take a look at a few marketing strategies which make use of factors which psychologically affect consumers to lure them towards a product.

-We have all seen prices where instead of stating something a price like $3 a business chooses to price an item at $2.99.
+We have all seen prices where instead of stating something like $3, a business chooses to price an item at $2.99.
 This positively affects the buyer, luring them into believing that the price is low, although it is merely a cent less than what one might have to pay otherwise.
-In fact, some brands go as far as raising the prices artificially and then presenting the standard prices as some type of ‘sale’ or reduced price.
+Some brands raise the prices artificially and then present the standard prices as some ‘sale’ or reduced price.

 The Power of Free